mjhfvi/PythonExamples/README.md

-Testing Project adding data to jenkins with webhooks to local VM
+# Tested on Ubuntu 20.04 Server
+python version 3.9

+Testing wehooks with jenkins